fairanswers/fss16joe/project/MapExplore/README.md

 Research - (I use stack overflow 3 times a day in my day job, so that's where google takes me.)

 http://stackoverflow.com/questions/611732/what-to-do-with-java-bigdecimal-performance

 http://stackoverflow.com/questions/1378044/how-using-bigdecimal-would-affect-application-performance

 http://stackoverflow.com/questions/3413448/double-vs-bigdecimal

 *Best Answer

 A BigDecimal is an exact way of representing numbers.
 A Double has a certain precision.
-Working with doubles of various magnitudes (say d1=1000.0 and d2=0.001) could result in the 0.001 being dropped alltogether when summing as the difference in magnitude is so large.
+Working with doubles of various magnitudes (say d1=1000.0 and d2=0.001) could result in the 0.001 being dropped altogether when summing as the difference in magnitude is so large.
 With BigDecimal this would not happen.

 The disadvantage of BigDecimal is that it's slower, and it's a bit more difficult to program algorithms that way (due to + - * and / not being overloaded).